-Cyber Security related updates:
+Cyber Security related updates

-- A National and sectoral 24X7 mechanism has been envisaged to deal with cyber threats through National Critical Information Infrastructure Protection Centre (NCIIPC).
+- A National and sectoral 24X7 mechanism has been envisaged to deal with cyber threats through the National Critical Information Infrastructure Protection Centre (NCIIPC).

-- A mechanism is proposed to be evolved for obtaining strategic information regarding threats to information and communication technology (ICT) infrastructure, creating scenarios of response, resolution and crisis management through effective predictive, prevention, response and recovery action.
+- A mechanism is proposed to be evolved for obtaining strategic information regarding threats to information and communication technology (ICT) infrastructure, creating scenarios of response, resolution, and crisis management through effective predictive, prevention, response, and recovery action.

 The policy emphasized the need for coordination among various stakeholders, including government agencies, private sector organizations, and academia, to effectively address cybersecurity challenges.